Snowflake-Labs/sfquickstarts/site/devlabs/auto-ingest-twitter-data.md

 summary: Auto-Ingest Twitter Data into Snowflake
 id: Auto-Ingest_Twitter_Data_into_Snowflake
-categories:
+categories: Demos
-status: Draft
+status: Published
 Feedback Link: https://github.com/Snowflake-Labs/devlabs/issues
-tags: Snowpipe, Twitter
+tags: Snowpipe, Twitter, Auto Ingest, Cloud Storage

 # Auto-Ingest Twitter Data into Snowflake
 <!-- ------------------------ -->
 ## Overview
 Duration: 1

 In this guide, we’ll be walking you through how to auto-ingest streaming and event-driven data from Twitter into Snowflake using Snowpipe.
 While this guide is Twitter-specific, the lessons found within can be applied to any streaming or event-driven data source.
+All source code for this guide can be found on [GitHub](https://github.com/Snowflake-Labs/sfguide-twitter-auto-ingest).
 Let’s get going!

 ### Prerequisites
 - Familiarity with command-line navigation

-### What You’ll Learn
-- Data Loading: Load Twitter streaming data in an event-driven, real-time fashion into Snowflake with Snowpipe
-- Semi-structured data: Querying semi-structured data (JSON) without needing transformations
-- Secure Views: Create a Secure View to allow data analysts to query the data
-- Snowpipe: Overview and configuration

 ### What You’ll Need
 - A [Snowflake](https://www.snowflake.com/) Account